 Positive impact is a theme shared by many building owners.
 A hulking mass of industrial buildings reborn as an arts mecca in northeast Minneapolis stands at the center of a transformation of that community over several decades.
 Debbie Woodward has directed the Northrup King Building's slow, steady evolution into 220 spaces for artist studios, galleries and small businesses.
-Yet while lauded for her work and commitment to offering reasonably priced space to creative entrepreneurs, she notes she doesn't receive discounts on plumbing and roof repair.
+Yet while lauded for her work and commitment to offering reasonably priced space to discounts on plumbing and roof repair.
 Instead, success translates into a long waiting list of would-be tenants, demonstrating the need for the kind of workspace she provides and illustrating how damaging the loss of this space would be for her tenants.
 She finds ways to maintain and even build out more space in spite of tight margins.

 Likewise, Jackie Hayes, who began her transformation of a former convent into office, studio, rehearsal and performance space over 23 years ago, notes the pivotal role her building plays in the arts and cultural community.
 She also has a tenant waiting list at her Center for Performing Arts building in south Minneapolis and is considering an addition.
 However, based on her experience with several commercial lenders over the past two decades, she knows the difficulty of communicating to investors how her building fulfills a need for music teachers, dance troupes, artists and small nonprofits.
-For-profit investors are hesitant to perceive arts and conflating their nonprofit status with the larger realm of charities and social service providers.
+For-profit investors are hesitant to perceive arts and cultural nonprofits as viable businesses and tenants, conflating their nonprofit status with the larger realm of charities and social service providers.
 But Jackie's tenants operate as businesses.
 And, ironically, as a for-profit building owner, Jackie is not eligible for the foundation grants or philanthropic support available to the nonprofit realm, despite the benefit she provides to the nonprofit arts and cultural community.

-Similarly, the creative building owners we talked to indicate that while their desire to enlist creative tenants in support of community revitalization and the creative economy receives acclaim from community members, it is not straightforwardly supported by access to traditional capital resources.
-And although their waiting lists reflect the needs of creative sector entrepreneurs, businesses and organizations, their experiences demonstrate institutional resistance.
+Similarly, the creative building owners we talked to indicate that while their desire to enlist creative tenants in support of community revitalization and the creative is not straightforwardly supported by access to traditional capital resources.
+And although their waiting lists reflect and organizations, their experiences demonstrate institutional resistance.

 Their experiences also reveal a conundrum.
-The creative sector straddles the for-profit and nonprofit realms.
-Creatives have for- and nonprofit statuses, manage for- and nonprofit cash flows, and network within a broad range of for- and nonprofit entities and endeavors.
-While this duality enables creative workers to manage the precarity of creative work, it can confuse and inhibit access to resources that are more clearly directed to for-profits on the one hand or nonprofit organizations on the other - but seldom to entrepreneurs or enterprises that actively engage in both realms.
+The creative Creatives have for- and nonprofit statuses, manage broad range of for- and nonprofit entities and endeavors.
+While this duality enables creative workers to manage the precarity of creative work, it can confuse and inhibit for-profits on the one hand or nonprofit organizations on that actively engage in both realms.